 - Walnuts improve the health of our arteries. almonds aid with the reduction of cholesterol and belly fat.

 - Seeds may improve several heart disease risk factors, including inflammation, blood pressure, cholesterol, and triglycerides.

 Beans are high in resistant starch and have been shown to reduce levels of cholesterol and triglycerides, lower blood pressure, and decrease inflammation.5

 Dark chocolate is high in antioxidants, associated with arterial health. cocoa products caused decreases in blood pressure.6

 Tomatoes, garlic, and olive oil are all associate have been associated with a lower risk of heart disease.
 So have a beautiful green salad!

 Leafy green vegetables are high in vitamin K and nitrates, which may reduce blood pressure and improve arterial function, lowering the risk of heart disease.7

-Green tea is high in polyphenols and catechins and may lower cholesterol, blood pressure.8
+Green tea is high in polyphenols and catechins and may lower cholesterol, and blood pressure.8

 Cruciferous vegetables contain high levels of particular nutrients and phytochemicals linked with cardiovascular health benefits.9

 Getting 7‚8 hours of sleep each night plays an essential role in Cardiovascular health.
 10 During REM sleep our heart rate slows, blood pressure drops, and breathing stabilizes.
 These changes reduce stresses on the heart that occur during the day.
 11